stepheneasleywalsh/Week7Lesson3/README.md

 Please give me the 'b' coefficient: ***two 2 bla bla bla***

-That is not real number!
+That is not a real number!

 Please give me the 'a' coefficient: ***1.5***